1Password/scim-examples/beta/google-cloud-run/README.md

 1. Click **⋮** _(More)_ > **Upload** in the Cloud Shell terminal menu bar.
 2. Click **Choose Files**.
 Select the `scimsession` file that you saved to your computer.
 3. Use the suggested destination directory.
 Click **Upload**.
-> [!NOTE]
-> If the file is saved to a different directory or using a different file name, make a note of the full path to
+If you saved it elsewhere or used a different file name, make a note of the full path to the file.
-> the file.
 4. Create a secret with the contents of this file as its first secret version:

     ```sh